 The Semiconductor industry is an extremely specialised industry, requiring stringent standards for all activities within the manufacturing and supply chain process.
 Given this requirement, even the workforce requires specialised training with high-end laboratories and simulation hubs.
-It is critical to have a skilled workforce who possess the technical expertise and competencies with respect to semiconductor fabs and chip manufacturing processes.
+It is critical to have a skilled workforce who possess the technical expertise and competencies in respect to semiconductor fabs and chip manufacturing processes.

 - The Government of Maharashtra has developed dedicated Skilling Universities and Skill Development Centres to create the required skilled workforce.
-However, there is still a growing need for public-private partnerships to set-up more Skilling Universities, Skill Development Centres and Centres of Excellence across India, especially in Tier-II and Tier-III cities with a view to multiply the number of skilled workforces in the near future for the rapidly expanding Indian semiconductor industry. - While the existing universities in India have the required capabilities and technical competencies for skilling of the new workforce to develop new innovative technologies, know-how and intellectual property (IP) having huge economic value, it is imperative that industries having the business acumen, resources and investing capacity, partner with such universities and skilled talent in a cohesive and collaborative manner, whereby the newly developed technologies can be scaled, co-owned and commercially exploited for the benefit of the entire semiconductor industry. - Considering the above, the Government of Maharashtra must curate a comprehensive program including a 'Train the Trainers Program', which will facilitate existing universities in India to partner with foreign universities and enable them to conduct mentorship, knowledge exchange and training programs for interested stakeholders and students, to raise awareness and to enhance their overall technical abilities in the semiconductor technologies and developments around the world.
+However, there is still a growing need for public-private partnerships to set-up more Skilling Universities, Skill Development Centres and Centres of Excellence across India, especially in Tier-II and Tier-III cities with a view to multiply the number of skilled workforce in the near future for the rapidly expanding Indian semiconductor industry. - In addition to the above, the existing Skilling Universities and Skill Development Centres should regularly conduct mentorship, knowledge exchange and training programs for interested stakeholders and students, to raise awareness and to enhance their overall technical abilities in the semiconductor technologies and developments around the world.